RxSwiftCommunity/RxController/document/chapter1-introduction.md

 RxSwift and RxCocoa are basic FRP libraries.
 RxFlow is a coordinator library.
-This library, RxController, provides some wrapper methods for RxFlow, the basic view controller and view model classes, and event based data transportation among view models.
+This library, RxController, provides some wrapper methods for RxFlow, the basic view controller and view model classes, and event based data exchanging among view models.

 The following libraries helps us to develop with MVVM easily.